antoszy/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
-The purpouse for exercise was to limit the ammount of point cloud data to voxels that are neede for object recognition.
-Firstly the data is downsampled with to a leaf size of 1x1x1 cm.
+The purpouse of the exercise was to limit the ammount of point cloud data to voxels that are needed for object recognition.
+Firstly the data is downsampled to a leaf (voxel) size of 1x1x1 cm.
 Than all the unwanted data below the table is removed with passthrough filter.
 At the end RANSAC filter is used to find a flat surface (the table).
 The rest of the data (the outlier) assigned to a variable for further proccesci (clustering).

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.
+During this exercise, one was suppouse to perform clustering of the cloud remaining from the ex.
+1. In order to achive that, euclidean clustering was implemented, which separates pointclouds based on voxel distance.
+If the distance of voxels were smaller than 5 cm, it was assumed that they belong to the same object.
+Aditinaly it was assumed that the cluster in not smaller than 100 voxels and not bigger than 10000.
+To visualize the clustering procces, the voxels belonging to different clusters were colored with different colours and published to /points topic.

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 Here is an example of how to include an image in your writeup.